owenrumney/lazytrivy/README.md

 ### Scanning all local images

-Pressing `a` will scan all of the images that are shown in the left hand pane.
+Pressing `a` will scan all the images that are shown in the left hand pane.
 On completion, you will be shown a summary of any vulnerabilities found.

 You can then scan individual images to get more details